ZapDos7/design-patterns-examples/README.md

 We create the `State` interface and we define the `pause()` and `play()` methods, with a `MediaPlayer` argument each.
 We then implement the `PlayingState` and the `PausedState`.
 We add a `State` field to the `MediaPlayer` class & also alter the `play()` & `pause()` methods.
 ### Challenge 8
 Similarly, refactor an app handling a fan's temperature.
+Note that the fan cannot go from low to high immediately, meaning we need to use the medium setting in between.
 ## Pattern 9: The Strategy Pattern
 ### Exercise 9
 ### Challenge 9